awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 # Building

-To compile this package to generate the PHP Memcached extension, do the following set of steps:
+To compile this package to generate the PHP Memcached extension, do the following set of steps (verified on Amazon Linux 201503 AMI):

+0) Install the required dependencies.

+> sudo yum install php php-devel zlib-devel

 1) Checkout and compile the dependency package aws-elasticache-cluster-client-libmemcached via https://github.com/awslabs/aws-elasticache-cluster-client-libmemcached